kentquirk/little-free-library/README.md

 ### Reading the data from Project Gutenberg

-[This file](rdfloader.go) contains the code to load an "RDF" file which is a specific format of XML that is used by Project Gutenberg.
+[This package](pkg/rdf) contains the code to load an "RDF" file which is a specific format of XML that is used by Project Gutenberg.
 [The offline catalogs page](http://www.gutenberg.org/ebooks/offline_catalogs.html) requests that this format be the one used for fetching data for offline uses.

-# TODO
-* move data stuff to its own package